 Madhya Pradesh |

-The SLAT exam selection procedure comprises two components - an entrance test and a personal interview.
-The weightage of each component is mentioned below:
+The SLAT selection process has two components - the entrance test and a Personal Interview (PI).
+The weightage of each is as follows:

 |